housecurve/housecurve.github.io/docs/appnotes/minidsp.md

 ## 2. Collect Measurements

-Using the miniDSP plug-in software, ensure that all equalization is disabled.
+Using the miniDSP Device Console software, ensure that any equalization is disabled.

 ![equalizer set to flat](/assets/img/minidsp_flat.png "measure with equalization disabled")